runicscribe/worldbuilding-docs/dae-machina/world/magic/index.md

 ## Innate Magic

 Many individuals are born with natural magical abilities.
 The process through which this occurs is not fully understood.
-Some races and species have other, more consistent magical abilities.
+Some lineages and species have other, more consistent magical abilities.

 ### Natural Magic Resistance
 All living things have a natural resistance to magic, which makes directly affecting them with magic quite difficult.
 For this reason, most combat magic tends to be inderict, like manipulating the environment or launching projectiles.